- Prophetstown State Park Alerts (4)

 - WRONG DIRECTIONS: Many mapping services (including Google Maps, MapQuest, and Apple Maps) provide incorrect driving directions to the park.
 Use Exit 178/S.R.
 43 north of Lafayette to access the park.
 Do not use S.R.
 225. There is no park entrance, and the road has a one-lane bridge with a weight restriction.

 - STATE ROAD 225 BRIDGE CLOSURE: There is NO access from old S.R.
 25 onto S.R.
 225. The S.R.
 225 bridge is closed until further notice.
 Repairs are scheduled to start in 2024.
 Access to the park’s visitor center ONLY off of S.R.
 225 (through Battle Ground) remains open.
 There is NO access to enter the park off of S.R.
 225.

 - DETOUR FROM PURDUE: Guests traveling from campus should follow detour signs to access the park from North 9th Street due to closures on North River Road, S.R.
 43 between Dehart Street and Happy Hollow Road.
-The closure should end before summer 2023.
+The closure should end before fall 2023.

 Mailing: 4112 SR 225 E, West Lafayette, IN 47906

 Mapping: 5545 Swisher Rd, West Lafayette, IN 47906

 Routes from mapping services may be wrong.
 See directions.